clevermonk57/Individual-project-Large-language-model/README.md

 Future Improvements

-Test other transformer models (RoBERTa, DistilBERT)
+Experiment with other transformer models (RoBERTa, DistilBERT)

-Increase training epochs
+Increase the number of training epochs

-Perform hyperparameter tuning
+Perform extensive hyperparameter tuning

-Use larger training subsets
+Use larger subsets of the dataset

 Tools & Libraries